maybebyte/anthesis/freebsd-entertainment-center.md

 *Tested on FreeBSD 13.0-RELEASE*

-## Overview

-Everyone needs a break sometimes.
-In my case, I find myself watching videos and listening to music frequently, and sometimes I'd rather play media over speakers than headphones (they're a different experience, with pros and cons to each).

-I'm aware there are Linux distributions that provide a decent out-of-the-box experience with Kodi.
-The one that comes to mind is [LibreELEC](https://libreelec.tv/).
-I've used it before, and I'd say LibreELEC would suffice for the average person.

-However, I strongly prefer to have control over how everything functions, even if it requires some initial setup.
-What really matters to me is how pleasant it is to extend and maintain a given system.
-In my eyes, setup is the short game and maintenance is the long game.

-I also have gripes with the implementation.
-If I don't have the last word in how a system works, then I'm typically disinterested because it means I'll have a harder time fixing it if something goes wrong.
-Given these factors, I set out to create my own entertainment center that met my specific needs on a Latte Panda Delta.

 ## Installation

 For the sake of brevity, I won't cover the process of installing FreeBSD in depth.
 It's